Transient Reactor Test Facility: Completion of first fueled experiment

+American Nuclear Society Historic Landmark Designation

+On March 4, 2019 the American Nuclear Society presented the Idaho National Laboratory (INL) Transient Test Reactor (TREAT) with the ANS Nuclear Historic Landmark Award for the dynamic and groundbreaking research it has performed in testing nuclear fuels and materials under accident conditions.

 General reference

-Stacy, Susan M. (2000) Proving the Principle: A History of the Idaho National Engineering and Environmental Laboratory, 1949-1999.
+Stacy, Susan M. (2000) Proving the Principle: A History of the Idaho National Engineering and Environmental Laboratory, 1949–1999.
 United States Government Printing. pp. 136, 268.
 ISBN 0-16-059185-6.